 - 3/4 to 1 cup canned pumpkin puree*

-- Combine all ingredients in a pitcher and stir to combine.
+- Combine all ingredients in a pitcher and stir to incorporate.
 Refrigerate overnight or up to 4 days to infuse juice with pumpkin flavor.

 *There’s about 1 3/4 cup pumpkin puree in a 15 oz. can of pumpkin puree.
 This recipe, along with Curried & Sweet Pumpkin Pasties, uses up a whole can.
 If you don’t want to make pasties (I get it), you can double this recipe or use the remaining in one of these great suggestions from The Kitchn.